rdela/voidcluster/src/pages/b/code-as-void.md

 ## [What does void mean in C, C++, and C#](https://stackoverflow.com/questions/1043034/ddg#1043107)

-> Basically it means "nothing" or "no type"
+> Basically it means “nothing” or “no type”

 > There are 3 basic ways that void is used:

-> Function argument: `int myFunc(void)` -- the function takes nothing.
+> Function argument: `int myFunc(void)` — the function takes nothing.

-> Function return value: `void myFunc(int)` -- the function returns nothing
+> Function return value: `void myFunc(int)` — the function returns nothing

-> Generic data pointer: `void* data` -- 'data' is a pointer to data of unknown type, and cannot be dereferenced
+> Generic data pointer: `void* data` — ‘data’ is a pointer to data of unknown type, and cannot be dereferenced

 > Note: the `void` in a function argument is optional in C++, so `int myFunc()` is exactly the same as `int myFunc(void)`, and it is left out completely in C#.
 It is always required for a return value.